guillheu/Themis/README.md

 Summaries have not yet been implemented, because at first glance it seems an accurate summary must keep a complete history of all the observed values, which will be a huge memory hog.
 This means I would have to implement some algorithm that goes way above my head to instead derive an approximation.
 I ain't doin' that (maybe one day if I need summaries but don't hold your breath).<br>
 If you're feeling adventurous, feel free to open a PR.

+## Known issues
+- Javascript target is not supported.
+While it is not *impossible* to implement, I am not a Javascript developer.
+To make Themis compatible with the Javascript target, a replacement for the Erlang ETS tables (which store all the metrics) must be used.
+If you're interested in implementing a Javascript-compatible metrics store for Themis, please open an issue.

 ## License